oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

  - The Pipeline will create a new Deployment.
 It will be at the top of the Deployment list.

- > **Warning** Do not proceed until the Pipeline Run has completed and deployed the Model
+ > **Warning** Do not proceed until the Pipeline Run has completed and deployed a new version of the Model

 ### Execute File to Create Resources